ShwetaGaikwad27/eBay-Automation/README.md

 # eBay-Automation
-This project consists of Test Automation scripts for eBay using Selenium WebDriver and Java.
-Additionally, it includes various test scenarios and utility functions for testing eBay functionalities.
+This repository contains a comprehensive Test Automation project for eBay, leveraging Selenium WebDriver and Java.
+The project includes a set of TestNG test scripts covering various scenarios on the eBay website.
+Additionally, utility functions for capturing screenshots and logging during test execution have been integrated.

-Features-

-Automated testing of eBay website interactions.
+Key Features:

+Automated Testing: Robust test scripts to automate interactions with the eBay website, covering essential user actions and scenarios.

-Scenarios covering user actions, language change, and watchlist functionality.
+Test Scenarios: The project encompasses test scenarios for user interactions, language change, and watchlist functionality on the eBay platform.

-Logging and capturing screenshots during test execution.
+Logging and Screenshots: Logging functionality has been incorporated to capture important information during test execution.
+Screenshots are taken for better analysis and reporting.

+Prerequisites:

+Java: Ensure you have Java installed.

+Selenium WebDriver: Set up Selenium WebDriver.

+TestNG: Install TestNG for running test suites.

+WebDriver for Chrome: Download the WebDriver for Chrome.

+If you wish to contribute to this project, feel free to create issues or submit pull requests.
+Your contributions are highly appreciated!